Code-Institute-Submissions/johnhenryroche-ms1-rochefitness/README.md

 ### Acknowledgements
 - I want to thank my Mentor, Maranatha Ilesanmi, for continuous helpful feedback during the various processes of this project.
-- I also want to thank Tutor support at Code Institute for their support during my first term.
+- I also want to thank Tutor Support and Student Care at Code Institute for their support and advice during my first term.